-(45) In determining whether a trademark is well-known in a Party, that Party need not require that the reputation of the trademark extend beyond the sector of the public that normally deals with the relevant goods or services.
+45 In determining whether a trademark is well-known in a Party, that Party need not require that the reputation of the trademark extend beyond the sector of the public that normally deals with the relevant goods or services.

-4. Each Party shall provide for appropriate measures to refuse the application or cancel the registration and prohibit the use of a trademark that is identical or similar to a well-known trademark (46), for identical or similar goods or services, if the use of that trademark is likely to cause confusion with the prior well-known trademark.
+- and the General Assembly of WIPO at the Thirty-Fourth Series of Meetings of the Assemblies of the Member States of WIPO September 20 to 29, 1999. - 4.
+Each Party shall provide for appropriate measures to refuse the application or cancel the registration and prohibit the use of a trademark that is identical or similar to a well-known trademark46, for identical or similar goods or services, if the use of that trademark is likely to cause confusion with the prior well-known trademark.
 A Party may also provide such measures including in cases in which the subsequent trademark is likely to deceive.